Simple Secrets for Sustainable Living

 Conserve Water

 The excessive amount of water we use in cities can be stressing to the water supply, especially in dry climates.
 Little things like taking shorter showers or turning off the water while soaping up or brushing your teeth can save gallons of water every day.
 Did you know that showering with a normal shower head uses 7 gallons of water per minute, and running the faucet in your sink uses 3 gallons of water per minute?
-That can really add up!
+That can add up quickly!
 Switching to a low-flow shower head reduces the water usage from 7 to 2.5 gallons per minute (Franklin Institute).
-If you live in a dry climate, you may consider how much water is being used on your lawn and rethink your landscape options.
-For desert gardeners, it may be a good idea to invest in crops that are not water-intensive, such as fava beans or other native desert plants.
-Most of all, just notice when you are using water at times or in places that it isn’t necessary.

-If you don’t already, I challenge you to think of yourself as a steward of the Earth and try to embody that mentality in your day-to-day life.
-It’s all about creating habits, so choose a few of these that really speak to you and try them out.
+Most of all, simply notice when you are using water at times or in places that it isn’t necessary.
+Consider this mindset shift: If you don’t do this already, think of yourself as a steward of the Earth.
+Can you embody that mentality throughout your day-to-day life?
+It’s all about creating habits.
+Don’t try to do everything at once.
+Choose just a few that speak to you and try them out.
 The ones that work for you will stick.
 Make riding your bike to work a regular routine.
-Vow to shorten your showers by a few minutes each time until you have them as short as possible.
-Bring that sleek tumbler with you when you go out for your daily cup o’ Joe, and keep building up that deliciously nutrient-rich compost with your food scraps.
-This world needs more people who are bold enough to break the status quo.
-So, let this be your kickoff point for a long, fruitful journey in environmental awareness.
-Your actions will help to create a better world for our fellow humans and all of life on Earth.
+Vow to shorten your showers by a few minutes every time until you reach a goal of 5 minutes (or less?).
+Bring that sleek tumbler with you when you go out for your daily coffee, and keep building up that nutrient-rich compost with your food scraps.

 Tayler is an Arizona native living in Portland, OR.
-A self-proclaimed “real foodie,” has done extensive research on food systems and took a leading role in activism on her college campus to spread education and awareness about healthy, ethical food.
-In 2013, she spent a few months living on a permaculture farm in Nepal conducting research on conservation farming and local food system governance.
+A self-proclaimed “real foodie,” Tayler has done extensive research on food systems and took a leading role in activism on her college campus to spread education and awareness about healthy, ethical food.
+In 2013, she lived on a permaculture farm in Nepal conducting research on conservation farming and local food system governance.
 Tayler received a BS in Sustainability from Arizona State University in 2015 and is the operations manager for Urban Farm U and editor of two newsletters: Urban Farm Lifestyle and The Permaculture Life.
 She intends to use these as a medium for sharing knowledge and generating interest in urban farming and sustainability.
 Tayler can be reached at Tayler@urbanfarm.org.

 Great article.
 I love to read other peoples takes on what little things that can be done each day to reduce, reuse and recycle to improve our planet.
 Thank you for sharing!